mettamatt/gSheet-AI-Export/README.md

 3. **Exporting Data:**
     - Once the custom menu appears, click on `Export Tools > Export for AI (JSON)` to export the spreadsheet data and formulas as a JSON file.
     - A dialog will appear with a link to the JSON file saved in your Google Drive.

+### Integration with Existing Apps Script
+If your Google Sheet already has Apps Script code, use the namespaced version to avoid conflicts:

+📖 **See the [Integration Guide](INTEGRATION.md)** for detailed instructions on adding this functionality to existing Apps Script projects.

 ## Usage with AI Models (ChatGPT and Claude)